ouspg/PrivacyAndSocialEngineering/Week2_Topic/README.md

 # **Task 1:** Have I been Pwned

-[Have I been Pwned](https://haveibeenpwned.com/) is a site that occurrances of emails and phone numbers from various data leak dumps.
+[Have I been Pwned](https://haveibeenpwned.com/) is a site that tracks occurrances of emails and phone numbers in various data leak dumps.

 Search for ***joe@gmail.com*** and answer the following questions: